kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 requesters, we will introduce a new controller called the eviction request controller.

-Its responsibility is to observe eviction requests from requesters and periodically check that interceptors are making progress in evicting/terminating pods.
-It is important to see a consistent effort by the interceptors to reconcile the progress of the eviction request.
+Its responsibility is to observe eviction requests from requesters and periodically check that responders are making progress in evicting/terminating pods.
+It is important to see a consistent effort by the responders to reconcile the progress of the eviction request.
 This is important to prevent stuck eviction requests that could bring node maintenance to a halt.
-If the eviction request controller detects that the eviction request progress updates have stopped (due to a timeout), it will assign another interceptor.
-If there is no other interceptor available, it will resort to pod eviction by calling the eviction API (taking PodDisruptionBudgets into consideration).
+If the eviction request controller detects that the eviction request progress updates have stopped (due to a timeout), it will assign another responder.
+If there is no other responder available, it will resort to pod eviction by calling the eviction API (taking PodDisruptionBudgets into consideration).

 It is also responsible for reconciling the `Canceled`, `Evicted`, conditions